Pooja-Chandran/Advanced-PD-using-Sky130-Openlane/README.md

 The following timing parameters are calculated.

-Rise transition delay = Time taken for the output signal to reach from 20% to 80% of maximum value.
+Rise transition delay = Time taken for the output signal to reach from 20%-80% of maximum value.

-Fall transition delat = Time taken for the output signal to reach from 80% to 20% of maximum value.
+Fall transition delat = Time taken for the output signal to reach from 80%-20% of maximum value.

 Cell rise delay = Time difference between 50% of rising output and 50% of falling output.